zicoz18/kickstarter-dapp/README.md

 # kickstarter-dapp

-## This is an kickstarter tweak with blockchain development.
+## This is a kickstarter tweak with blockchain development.

 ### Frontend is written in React, Next.js